lyteword/chspurgeon-tod/volume-2/psalm-51.md

 **Verse 19.**

-1\.When we are accepted of God our offerings are accepted."
+1\.
+When we are accepted of God our offerings are accepted."
 Then," etc.

-2\.We should then make the richest offerings in our power, our time, talents, influence, etc.
+2\.
+We should then make the richest offerings in our power, our time, talents, influence, etc.

 (a) Holy obedience.